Colorado Rangers: Organization as a statewide shared reserve police force

 In 2017, several municipalities worked together to create an intergovernmental agreement that established an independent local government named the Colorado Rangers Law Enforcement Shared Reserve (CLER) that would assume the public title of Colorado Rangers.
 The governmental entity was designed specifically to provide Colorado P.O.S.T. certified reserve police officers to agencies throughout the state, which significantly expanded the supportive law enforcement role of the Colorado Mounted Rangers and transformed it back into a fully authorized police agency that is capable of being seamlessly integrated with police agencies that have temporary personnel needs.

 As part of the reorganization, the Colorado Mounted Rangers would retire its statutory law enforcement auxiliary and transition their officers into the Colorado Rangers Law Enforcement Shared Reserve.
 Rangers who were serving at the time were invited to complete Colorado P.O.S.T. approved police reserve academies tuition-free, funded by an initial $800,000 grant from the state of Colorado.
 Those officers that passed the stringent training requirements were allowed to join the new Colorado Rangers entity as certified peace officers.
 The Colorado Mounted Rangers officially ceased its operational law enforcement auxiliary function on July 15, 2018, the organization continues to exist as a nonprofit 501(c)(3) that provides foundational fundraising support for the Colorado Rangers.
+All references to the Colorado Mounted Rangers were updated in Colorado law (Colorado Revised Statutes) to reflect the appropriate name of Colorado Rangers in March 2025.
+In an extraordinary show of support to the Colorado Rangers and their service to the State of Colorado, the bill updating statute was passed by the Colorado General Assembly with 100% support in both the Senate and the House of Representatives before being signed by the Governor.

-The statewide shared reserve would be overseen by an appointed Board of Governors whose members are appropriate and qualified for law enforcement oversight and administration guidance.
+The statewide shared reserve is overseen by an appointed Board of Governors whose members are appropriate and qualified for law enforcement oversight and administration guidance.
 A police command structure would be established for agency administration, all sworn personnel would be required to obtain P.O.S.T certification, and officers would be granted peace officer status and authority while on duty.

+The success of Colorado's shared reserve system has garnered attention from other states who are also considering consolidating resources to allow for more effective and manageable reserve programs.
+Police agencies have experienced significant costs increases to train, equip, insure, and maintain personnel.
+Modern policing has become an expensive technological career requiring computers, body-warn cameras, encrypted radio equipment, etc. where equipping and training a single officer (full time or reserve) typically costs an agency between $30,000 and $65,000.
+Shared Reserve Programs will provide agencies an opportunity to mitigate rising costs as well by sharing the costs of hiring and maintaining professional part-time and at-need staffing.